sanmeiji/novel-catcher/README.md

-# A Python scrapy for downloading novels from a website
+# A Python script for downloading novels from a website
-This is a scrapy written in `Python` and based on the `Selenium` module.
+The script is based on the `Selenium` module.

 The first version was done in 2018.
+This script may need be re-written as the website has been completely upgraded.